Bharathi-Kanna-squareshift/infosys-search-recommendation-poc/infosys-demo-ui/README.md

 Running the Application
 You need to run both the backend and frontend servers simultaneously.
 Open two separate terminal windows/tabs for this.
 Terminal 1: Run the Backend Server
-Make sure you are in the search-app root directory.
+Make sure you are in the infosys-search-recommendation-poc root directory.
 Ensure the Python virtual environment is activated (source .venv/bin/activate).
 Run the Flask development server:
 # Ensure FLASK_APP is set correctly in backend/.env